Fletchers Lookout and the Weeping Rock Circuit

 Start of the Walk

-Once you’ve parked your car at the picnic area, make your way to the pedestrian path alongside Sir H Burrell Drive.
+Once you’ve parked at the picnic area, make your way to the pedestrian path alongside Sir H Burrell Drive.

-Before the trail heads into the bush a few hundred metres further away, it passes two scenic lookout points that both offer far stretching views of Jamison Valley.
+Before the trail heads into the bush a few hundred metres further on, it passes two scenic lookout points that both offer far-reaching views of the Jamison Valley.

 Wentworth Falls Lookout